mrparkers/terraform-provider-keycloak/README.md

 Every resource supported by this provider will have a reasonable amount of acceptance test coverage.

-You can run acceptance tests against a Keycloak instance by running `make testacc`.
+You can run acceptance tests against a Keycloak instance by running `make acceptance-test`.
 You will need to supply some environment variables in order to set up the provider during tests.
 Here is an example for running tests against a local environment that was created via `make local`: